lloydkevin/kevinlloyd.net/content/blog/2022-01-25-entity-framework-datetime-now-timezone.md

 ## The Problem

 Imagine one day you wake up to reports from customers saying that their trial accounts have expired too early.
-How much ealiear?
+How much earlier?
 About six (6) hours.
-First of all, you ask yourself why would they wait till the last few hours of a 30 day trial, but I digress.
+First of all, you ask yourself why would they wait till the last few hours of a 30-day trial, but I digress.

 You load up your developer environment and get to work.

-## The Set Up
+## The Set-Up

 You're using Entity Framework to all the *expired* accounts from your Azure SQL Server database and then deactivate them: